GingerGigiCat/CustomScreenAngle/README.md

 Feel free to open a pull request if you have changes to make, or open an issue if you can't code but want something to be changed or fixed

-Yes the monitor is still completely usable.
+Yes the monitor is still usable.

 I have no idea what will happen if you try with multiple monitors, I haven't tried.